jlshingler/FlockingExperiment/README.md

 # FlockingExperiment
 Trying out some flocking and other movement behaviors.
-Replaces original FLocking repository which was learning OpenGL through some intro tutorials.
+Replaces original Flocking repository which was learning OpenGL through some intro tutorials.
 This will be more focused on the behaviors rather than the graphics.